 Students may apply for non-resident status for a term or an academic year.
 Separate applications must be filed for each academic year.
 If a student is currently in non-resident status and wants to continue in that status for additional terms, a new non-resident application must be submitted.

 Graduate students with valid IDs have access to most of Harvard’s libraries.
 However, each library establishes its own access policies, and these may vary significantly from one to the next.
 All GSAS students, regardless of year, are automatically given extended loan for regular loan items at Widener Library.
-The information regarding extended loan is on the HCL website.

 Visit the the Fine Arts Library website for access to special collections.